Hamilton-Jacobi as model reduction, extension to Newtonian particle mechanics, and a wave mechanical curiosity: Hamilton-Jacobi equation, an associated wave equation, and H-J-like systems for general Newtonian forces

-Consider the Newtonian particle system with prescribed force function $f_i$, where the index $i = 1, \ldots, 3N$ ranges over the total number of position degrees of freedom with $N$ being the number of particles:
+Consider the Newtonian particle system with prescribed force function \ach{$\hat{f}_i$}, where the index $i = 1, \ldots, 3N$ ranges over the total number of position degrees of freedom with $N$ being the number of particles:

-and allow forces $f$ for which $\p_{x_j} f_i - \p_{x_i} f_j$ does not necessarily vanish.
-Also, the force functions $f_i$ include the relevant mass of the particle of which $v_i$ is a velocity degree-of-freedom.
+and allow (mass-normalized) forces $f$ for which $\p_{x_j} f_i - \p_{x_i} f_j$ does not necessarily vanish.
+Also, as shown, the force functions $f_i$ include the relevant mass of the particle of which $v_i$ is a velocity degree-of-freedom.
 Suppose now we consider a reduced set of trajectories satisfying the ansatz